In today’s post, I will discuss how to predict your MLM Income. This might just be the most important article on my blog.

-Your business needs to be predictable so you can have realistic expectations.
+Your business must be predictable so you can have realistic expectations.
 The only way you can make this happen is if you take out a pen and paper and follow the advice I am about to share with you.

 How to Predict Your MLM Income

 Not all compensation plans are created equal.
 Some sound sexy.
 Others look boring and outdated.
-But, it’s easy to manipulate people with fancy buzzwords that make one compensation plan SOUND better than another one.
-It’s not until you peel back the onion, and take a closer look, that you will know what you are really looking at.
+It’s easy to manipulate people with fancy buzzwords that make one compensation plan SOUND better than another one.
+It’s not until you peel back the layers of the onion, and take a closer look, that you will know what you are looking at.

-In my opinion, there are THREE major things you need to know to predict your MLM Income.
+In my opinion, there are THREE major things you must know to predict your MLM Income.
 Take into account the active distributor rate, the average order size, and the payout percentage.
 I’ll cover these three things in greater detail in the paragraphs below.

 Average Order Size